By Ray Williams

 Americans have lost their faith in the business world and the people who run it.
 In a Roper poll, only 2% of respondents felt that Fortune 500 CEOs were “very trustworthy”; the overwhelming majority of Americans (72%) believe that “wrongdoing” is widespread in the business world.
 Robert S. Miller, CEO of Delphi, asserts: “Society has come to believe that the term ‘crooked CEO’ is redundant”.

 The Concept of Unethical Leadership

-Unethical leadership, however, transcends beyond the leaders’ own behavior.
+Unethical leadership, however, can spread to others like a virus.
 In seeking to accomplish organizational goals, leaders can encourage corrupt and unethical acts within their organizations.
 For instance, Ronald W. Clement’s review of corporate scandals in Fortune 100 corporations concluded that actions perpetrated by executives, boards of directors, and government officials were the primary cause of such transgressions.
-Leaders foster unethical behavior among followers without engaging in the behavior themselves and do so by way of rewards, condoning non-conformers, and ignoring unethical acts.
+Leaders can encourage unethical behavior among followers without engaging in the behavior themselves and do so by way of rewards, condoning non-conformers, and ignoring unethical acts.
 For instance, qualitative research shows leaders who reward short-term results, model aggressive and Machiavellian behavior, do not punish followers’ wrongdoing, and promote like-minded individuals heighten unethical behavior within organizations.